HIGHLIGHTS-Tennis-US Open day seven | Sports-Games

 Jabeur relieved to get past ailing Bouzkova at US Open Draper defies odds as British old guard exit U.S. Open early

-Pegula and Keys into last 16 as American buzz builds at U.S. Open Vondrousova eases past Alexandrova to advance at US Open
+Pegula and Keys into last 16 as American buzz builds at U.S. Open 0026 FRITZ OVERCOMES STRICKER

+American Taylor Fritz, seeded ninth, booked his place in the quarter-finals after a battling 7-6(2) 6-4 6-4 win over Swiss Dominic Stricker to reach the last eight for the first time in his career.
+"That was a battle, a really, physical, tight three sets that really came down to a couple of points here and there.
+I've had a lot of trouble at Slams, and there's no other place I'd rather do it," Fritz said.

+2151 TIAFOE SWEEPS PAST HIJIKATA American Frances Tiafoe, the 10th seed, comfortably advanced to the quarter-finals with a 6-4 6-1 6-4 victory over Australian Rinky Hijikata.
+He will face compatriot Ben Shelton in the last eight.

 1508 PLAY UNDER WAY Play began under mostly clear skies with the temperature at around 23 degrees Celsius (73.4 degrees Fahrenheit).